nielslange/catrescue/README.md

 2. In your WordPress admin panel, go to `Appearance > Themes`.
 3. Click the `Add New` button, then click `Upload Theme`.
 4. Choose the downloaded theme file (in .zip format) and click `Install Now`.
-5. Once the installation is complete, click `Activate` to start using the Waterman theme.
+5. Once the installation is complete, click `Activate` to start using the Catrescue theme.

 ## Customization

-Waterman comes with various customization options, such logo settings.
+Catrescue comes with various customization options, such logo settings.
 To customize the theme, go to `Appearance > Customize` in your WordPress admin panel.

 ## Credits

-Waterman uses the following fonts:
+Catrescue uses the following fonts:

 -   [Cantarell](https://github.com/davelab6/cantarell) - Copyright 2009 The Cantarell Project Authors
 -   [Fjalla One](https://github.com/SorkinType/FjallaOne) - Copyright 2012 The Fjalla One Project Authors

 ## License

-Waterman is licensed under the [GPL v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).
+Catrescue is licensed under the [GPL v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).